tovaperlman/dallas-housing/ProgressUpdate.md

 ## 1. Use Case

 We plan to follow the trajectory of racial demographic groups and people who recidivate in our dataset to see if there is a disparity in ways people are flowing through the system.
 We will then use this information to build a model that prioritizes who needs early interventions.
+We also hope to model total demand for permanent housing services.
+We want to look at the total people receiving homelessness services and see who finds unsubsidized private housing, who can obtain subsidized private housing, and who gets permanent public housing."

 ## 2. Purpose of Exploratory Analysis